ShahedSabab/hotel-reviews-sentiment-analysis/README.md

 Baseline Model (TF-IDF + Logistic Regression): The baseline model consists of a simple vectorization (i.e., feature engineering) approach using TF-IDF.
 The resultant vectorized texts are then used for classification using Logistic Regression.
 Overall, 75.8 % accuracy is achieved from this model.

-SOTA Model (BERT): The SOTA model leverages transfer learning and a custom BERT model to classify the reviews.
+SOTA Model (RoBERTa): The SOTA model leverages transfer learning and a custom RoBERTa model to classify the reviews.
 Overall, 79% accuracy is achieved from this model.

+• The base model uses Tf-Idf and logistic regression.
+• Pytorch is used to develop the SOTA model.
+• The SOTA model uses Hugging face 'roberta-base' pretrained model.
+• Dropout has been performed to reduce overfitting.
+• The best model(SOTA) achieves 79% accuracy.

 # Performance